Letsoku: Medicinal applications

 In addition to symbolic uses, there is some evidence that letsoku had practical functions, for instance letsoku has been shown to have medicinal purposes as an antibacterial agent.
 It is also used for the treatment of chicken pox, protection against lighting and witchcraft, luck and ritual cleansing.
-In chicken pox treatment, an acqueous mixture of letsoku is used in a manner similar to calamine lotion.
+In chicken pox treatment, an aqueous mixture of letsoku is used in a manner similar to calamine lotion.
 Burns may also be healed by applying the dry powder directly to the blisters allowing contact until it has dried up, it is also used to treat wounds, ulcers and rashes.
 Similarly the Australian Aboriginal people use ochre/letsoku to treat wounds and sores by covering a wound with chewed red ochre and then with leaves.
-Acqueous ochre is used in any sores on any part of the body and even for internal body pains;here the patient is covered in ochre and placedin the midday sun to provoke sweating thereby healing the person.
+Aqueous ochre is used in any sores on any part of the body and even for internal body pains;here the patient is covered in ochre and placed in the midday sun to provoke sweating thereby healing the person.
 Excessive menopausal bleeding was believed to be remedied or managed by the application of letsoku.
 An aqueous mixture of red and lighter yellow coloured letsoku is prepared and ingested orally,pregnant women who experience pica (abnormal food cravings) may be relieved by oral ingestion of letsoku.